 Is full coverage worth it?

 Most people seem to think so.
-In fact, as many as 79% of US drivers opt for full-coverage.
-But, for others, it might not be.
-Ultimately, it depends on the risk you’re willing to take on.
-It’s probably worth it if you aren’t able to handle the out-of-pocket expense from an accident or live in a high-risk area for crashes or natural disasters.
+In fact, as many as 79% of US drivers prefer to fully insure their vehicles.
+Ultimately, it depends on the risk you’re willing to assume.
+It’s also worth it when you can’t afford out-of-pocket expense from an accident or live in a high-risk area for crashes or natural disasters.

 When should I drop collision or comprehensive?